cobioda/longreadtools/README.md

 particularly showcasing the
 [`transfer_obs`](https://cobioda.github.io/longreadtools/harmonisation_tools.html#transfer_obs)
 function, which we have utilized to enrich our isoform data with valuable metadata from the gene matrix.
-By examining this matrix, we gain insights into the transcriptomic landscape at an isoform resolution, which is crucial for understanding the complexity of gene expression patterns.
-The annotations included in this matrix, such as cell type, donor information, and technical attributes, are pivotal for subsequent analyses that aim to unravel the biological and clinical significance of the data within the context of the longreadtools framework.

 ``` python
 annotated_isoform_matrix.X